milanpandey/NewsLetter-Emailer/README.md

 NewsLetter-Emailer
 ==================

-A distributed MultiThreaded java Application that Sends SMTP Emails read from a database.
+A distributed MultiThreaded java Application that Sends SMTP Emails to ids read from a database.

 Working: